Louise Brooks: Early life

-Brooks began her entertainment career as a dancer, joining the Denishawn School of Dancing and Related Arts modern dance company in Los Angeles at the age of 15 in 1922.
+Brooks began her entertainment career as a dancer, joining the Denishawn School of Dancing and Related Arts modern dance company in New York at the age of 15 in 1922.
 The company included founders Ruth St. Denis and Ted Shawn, as well as a young Martha Graham.
 As a member of the globe-trotting troupe, Brooks spent a season abroad in London and in Paris.
 In her second season with the Denishawn company, she advanced to a starring role in one work opposite Shawn.
 But one day, a long-simmering personal conflict between Brooks and St. Denis boiled over, and St. Denis abruptly fired Brooks from the troupe in the spring of 1924, telling her in front of the other members: "I am dismissing you from the company because you want life handed to you on a silver salver."
 These words made a strong impression on Brooks; when she drew up an outline for a planned autobiographical novel in 1949, "The Silver Salver" was the title she gave the tenth and final chapter.
 Brooks was 17 years old at the time of her dismissal.
 Thanks to her friend Barbara Bennett, the sister of Constance and Joan Bennett, Brooks almost immediately found employment as a chorus girl in George White's Scandals, followed by an appearance as a semi-nude dancer in the 1925 edition of the Ziegfeld Follies at the Amsterdam Theater on 42nd Street.

 As a result of her work in the Follies, Brooks came to the attention of Walter Wanger, a producer at Paramount Pictures.
 An infatuated Wanger signed her to a five-year contract with the studio in 1925.
 Soon after, Brooks met movie star Charlie Chaplin at a cocktail party given by Wanger.
 Chaplin was in town for the premiere of his film The Gold Rush (1925) at the Strand Theatre on Broadway.
 Chaplin and Brooks had a two-month affair (Note: In 1979, Brooks recalled her liaison with Charlie Chaplin: "I was eighteen in 1925, when Chaplin came to New York for the opening of The Gold Rush.
 He was just twice my age, and I had an affair with him for two happy summer months.
 Ever since he died, my mind has gone back fifty years, trying to define that lovely being from another world.") that summer while Chaplin was married to Lita Grey.
 When their affair ended, Chaplin sent her a check; she declined to write him a thank-you note.